Skip to content

 Two hikers with their packs and climbing gear.

-Trekking kit checklist
+Trek kit checklist

-• Large trekking backpack: Choose a lightweight, ergonomic model suited to your build and the length of your trek.
-A capacity of 50 to 70L is generally what you need.
-Look for a comfortable carry system that distributes the load evenly.
+• Large trek backpack: Go for a lightweight, ergonomic model suited to your build and the length of the trek.
+A capacity of 50 to 70 L is generally required.
+Choose a comfortable carrying system that distributes the load optimally.

 • Biodegradable soap: To respect the environment during your personal hygiene routine.

-• Water bottle or hydration system: Make sure you have a solid water supply.
-Aim for 2 to 3L of water per day on the trail.
+• Water bottle or hydration system: Make sure you have a good water supply.
+Allow for 2 to 3 L of water per day of walking.

 • Map: For navigation.

-• Emergency blanket: Vital in an emergency situation.
+• Emergency blanket: Useful in an emergency.

-• Toilet paper: Always keep a supply.
+• Toilet paper: Always keep a supply handy.

 • Notepad and pen: For taking notes or leaving messages.